 – A common “language,” “history” or “destiny” is considered the unifying bond.
 Conflicting interests between workers and bosses are irrelevant to this scale, which makes them people of a quasi-natural type who are fundamentally different from other types of people.
 Why is the declared belief in a common race or ethnicity located outside their will in a natural attribute?

 This racism views “the people” as having a nature.
 Why is such a thing so popular in a society that sees itself as “enlightened”?

 The next step to violence is immanent in this.
-Anyone who upholds business and government as a harmonious order founded in human nature and the nature of “the people” knows who is to blame whenever he discovers reasons for discontent: a harmful, alien nature has taken over.
+Anyone who upholds business and government as a harmonious order founded in human nature and the nature of “the people” knows who is to blame whenever he discovers reasons for discontent: a harmful, alien nature that has taken over.

 – They fight against “racial discrimination” by race or similar criteria.
-Why should the evil lie in a type of discrimination that is not only outside the principles of the constitutional state, but even prohibited by it?
+Why should the evil consist in a type of discrimination that is not only outside the principles of the constitutional state, but even prohibited by it?

 ... is not a commodity!

 “Education is not a commodity!” (poster against tuition fees)